 This year, the Chinese Olympic team set a new personal best for gold medals won at an offshore Games.
-A delegation of these sporting heroes visited Macao in September, impressing young residents with their tenacity, sportsmanship and patriotism
+A delegation of these sporting heroes visited Macao in September, impressing young residents with their tenacity, sportsmanship and patriotism papers, it's a platform for identity-building.
+Macau Memory's innovative approach to protecting the territory's heritage was recently lauded by UNESCO.

-26 Preserving a legacy: The Macau Memory project
+26 Preserving a legacy: The Macau Memory project This digital archive is more than a repository of old photos and